bahrus/carbon-copy/README.md

 The functions cc_resolver and zenmu (in this case) must be put into global scope and loaded before the carbon element is utilized (if you add the meta tags as shown above).

-cc_resolver recursively resolves carbon copy (cc) elements.
+cc_resolver recursively resolves carbon copy (cc) elements as well as HTMLImports.

 ### Child Property Propagation